CompBioIPM/RBBR/README.md

 [1] 0.005587339 0.110986479 0.826692566 0.036342787 0.731197972 0.011742257
 ```

+## Making predictions with RBBR on new dataset
 ### rbbr_predictor()
 For utilizing the trained model to predict target values or labels on a new dataset, you can use the `rbbr_predictor()` function.
 In datasets with binary (0/1) target features, the rbbr_predictor() function produces predicted probabilities for target labels.
 However, when dealing with a continuous target variable, the rbbr_predictor() output can be regarded as the predicted target value.